craftingcity/The-Known-World/Wargods without War.md

 In my time speaking with the forces of our plane that manifest themselves of faith alone, I have found them as illuminating as the Warlord's tales.
 In the following statements, I will describe to you in as much detail as I can provide myself for the recording upon this manuscript.

 I first encountered **Tauruin**.
 This is the briefest of my testimonies only because I have only had the one encounter; those seeking more detail should refer to [[#A1.
 Testimony of a Knight]]; he came to me when I was underground.
 Stuck with the short sneak and the fish woman, the night before we came upon the others - Grod, of Blackacid, the elfs, and the orc.
 I saw the sneak from my bed as he was keeping watch.
 He was speaking with a figure, I could not see well for we had no light.
 I knew we were not in danger, but I knew as well that this was not a good thing for me.
-I have since learned that the crowned
+I have since learned that the crowned head, bleeding as it was, and the seemingly uncountable number of followers and bootlickers upon his bare feet.

+The sneak said "I wish I was bold", and the figure was gone.

+The night after, the sneak made a decision that cost him his life, and one that I had attempted to persuade him against.
+He made a move for the blonde one's purse in the night.
+I awoke, and so did my one remaining companion, to the sight of lightning and fire.
+The sneak was not here anymore, only the ash of his material remained.

+I encountered **Gromosh** and **Gish** in my slumber with the mushrooms.
+We spoke often, and I found myself in the role of a son listening to his parent's tales.
+My fish friend and I separated during this time, but I enjoyed many meals with these two.

+###

 ## Appendix
 ### A1.
 Testimony of a Knight

 ((yknow the knioght wandering in that one SE hex, i survived and interviewed him about Tauriun and his beliefs and stuff))

+### A2.
+Which Witch?